For many air travelers, the Transportation Security Administration (TSA) screening is the most dreaded part of the journey.

 Ideally, the resolution would happen in real time.
 Wait until you get home, and like other travel-related grievances, you may never get a fix.

 If something goes wrong with your screening, and you ask for a supervisor, you should probably know a thing or two about the TSA hierarchy:

 Transportation Security Officer (TSO) – These are the people who are screening you, sometimes also called “one-stripers” because they have a single stripe on their shoulderboard.

-Lead Transportation Security Officer (LTSO) – Also called a “two-striper,” the LTSO has direct oversight in the screening area, and is most likely the first supervisor who will arrive if there’s a complaint.
+Lead Transportation Security Officer (LTSO) – Also called a “two-striper.”
+The LTSO has direct oversight in the screening area.
+It is most likely the first supervisor who will arrive if there’s a complaint.